CaptJackSparrow21/Projects/Just for Fun/YT Downloader/README.md

 A simple and clean native macOS application for downloading YouTube videos and audio.

-YT Downloader provides an easy-to-use graphical interface for downloading individual YouTube videos or entire playlists without requiring users to work directly with command-line tools.
+YT Downloader provides an easy-to-use graphical interface for downloading individual YouTube videos or playlists without requiring users to work directly with command-line tools.

+The application is built using Swift and SwiftUI and is designed specifically for macOS.

 ---